 Make space for a wine cooler.
 No, it’s not for wine – it’s for dough.
 Baking and fermentation go hand-in-hand.
 The thing about fermentation is that the warmer it is, the faster it goes.
 In cooler parts of the world, bakers get warming cabinets.
 However, Singapore has the opposite problem.
 It’s so warm that everything ferments too quickly.
 If you’re not careful with that dough you made?
 It’ll be soup before your can say “croissant”.
 You need a cool place to keep the process in check.
 A fridge is too cold and stop fermentation altogether.
 But a wine cooler?
 Just right.

-An Oven... or two.
+An Oven...
+Or Two

 Ovens aren’t glorified toasters.
 Especially not for the baker, aspiring or professional.
 Invest in ones that include convection and/or steam functions.
 Convection allows you to bake on multiple levels evenly, and steam helps pastry and breads become fluffier.